 Furthermore, the tooth crown that covers the titanium rod is made of strong material, too, and is screwed into the titanium rod’s abutment.
 Galesburg residents who choose dental implants as their tooth replacement system have teeth that are aesthetically a pleasing and just as strong as natural teeth.
 They can withstand the same type of force and injury as natural teeth, and with dental implants, you can chew and eat anything you’d like!

 Comparing the Strength of Dental Implants to Dentures and Dental Bridges

-Many Macomb residents who are considering replacing missing teeth or teeth that need to be extracted due to an infection or other hygienic or cosmetic reasons are often curious about the differences between their tooth replacement options: dental implants, dentures, and dental bridges.
+Many Galesburg residents who are considering replacing missing teeth or teeth that need to be extracted due to an infection or other hygienic or cosmetic reasons are often curious about the differences between their tooth replacement options: dental implants, dentures, and dental bridges.
 Drs.
 Busch, Otte, and Schroeder of AOS assure these patients that nothing compares to the strength and durability of dental implants.
 They’re just that superior!